 What is a caring yet confusing piece of advice you have ever been told?
 We’ve all received life tips that we later realized were more misleading than they were helpful.
 Since none of us came here with a how-to-live-life manual, it’s therefore essential we are more judicious of the life advice we give and those we receive from others, no matter how well-meaning they may be.

-In this piece, I am sharing ten examples of life advice I have been given and internalized that turned out to differ greatly from what I wish I had received.
+In this piece, I am sharing ten examples of life advice I have been given and internalized that turned out to differ a great deal from what I wish I had received.
 This article is to remind you to scrutinize life tips you get more thoroughly before accepting or refuting them.

 #1 Fake It Till You Make It